NicholasHallman/dmg-emu-rs/README.md

 `cargo run "name_or_rom.gb"`

-If not name is supplied the emulator will try to run the boot rom named `DMG_ROM.bin` which is not provided for obviouse reasons.
+If no name is supplied the emulator will try to run the boot rom named `DMG_ROM.bin` which is not provided for obviouse reasons.
 It also tries to read the nintendo logo from `nintendo_logo.txt` which, you guessed it, is also not provided.
 ## Design notes

 ### EMU